Ghostbusters (role-playing game): Reception

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan reviewed both Ghostbusters and Ghostbusters International.
+He called the first one "an oddball of a game, but it's an appealing oddball for a couple of reasons.
+First, it can be learned in half an hour ...
+Second, like the 1984 blockbuster movie of the same name, it's irresistibly silly."
+Swan gave the game a rating of 3 out of 4, warning, "Those will a low tolerance for corny humor will have problems with Ghostbusters.
+Even for young players, the game works best in small doses, as it lacks the depth to sustain a lot of replay."
+Swan was not sure if Ghosbusters International was an improvement on the original, pointing out that it "is more intimidating for novices ... and much less improvisational."
+He concluded by giving it the same 3 out of 4 rating as the original game, saying, "Since bigger isn't necessarily better, I'd pass on the new game if I were comfortable with the original."

 In a retrospective review in the March 1996 edition of Arcane, James Wallis asked "Is Ghostbusters really a classic?
 Members of the jury, consider this: its open-system has influenced game designs ever since, including Star Wars, Shadowrun and White Wolf's diametrically opposed World of Darkness series.
 All this, and it's still the only RPG in which you can snog Sigourney Weaver."
 Later that year, in a reader poll conducted by Arcane to determine the 50 most popular roleplaying games of all time, Ghostbusters was ranked 37th.
 Magazine editor Paul Pettengale commented: "Ghostbusters sports a wacky collection of stats, a wild way of handling skills and combat, and instead of experience you earn Brownie Points.
 Really rather clever."

 In 1999, Pyramid magazine named Ghostbusters as one of The Millennium's Most Underrated Games.
-Editor Scott Haring noted that Ghostbusters was "the first-ever RPG to use the dice pool mechanic" and "the game did a great job of catching the zany feel of the movies."Ghostbusters was included in the 2007 book Hobby Games: The 100 Best.
-James Wallis commented: "Ghostbusters: A Frightfully Cheerful Roleplaying Game remains a unique and audacious oddity, the brilliant forerunner of an entire genre that should have been and never was."
+Editor Scott Haring noted that Ghostbusters was "the first-ever RPG to use the dice pool mechanic" and "the game did a great job of catching the zany feel of the movies."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "The game does a good job of channeling the source material.
+It's funny, and the humor works on many levels ...
+While much of the game feels like it's meant to be taken as a slapstick version of Call of Cthulhu, it is, in many ways, (like the original film) a zany small business comedy."
+Horvath also quotes WEG game designer Bill Slavicsek that this game's success "led [West End Games] to pivot from a board game company to an RPG company."

-Awards
+Awards and other recognition

 At the 1987 Origins Awards, Ghostbusters won the H.G.
 Wells Award for Best Roleplaying Rules of 1986.